 - Width of formation or roadway width is the sum of the widths of pavements or carriageways including separators.

 - and shoulders.
 This does not include the extra land in formation/cutting.

 Right of way (ROW)

-- Right of way (ROW) or land width is the width of land acquire for the road, along its alignment.
+- Right of way (ROW) or land width is the width of land acquired for the road, along its alignment.
 It should be adequate to accommodate all the cross-sectional elements of the highway and may reasonably provide for future development.

 - To prevent ribbon development along highways, control lines and building lines may be provided.

-- Control line is a line which represents the nearest limits of future uncontrolled building activity in relation to a road.
+- A Control line is a line which represents the nearest limits of future uncontrolled building activity in relation to a road.